SiFi-CC/reconstruction-metrics/README.md

 optional arguments:
   -h, --help            show the help message and exit -s PATH, --source PATH
-                        The path of the source simulation root file.
+                        The directory or the path of the source simulation root file.If the root file path is priveded, it overwrite the value of 'InputFilename'.
 Default path is ./ --e_pos_x VALUE       The distance limit for the x-axis of the electon.
 Default is 2.6 mm --e_pos_y VALUE       The distance limit for the y-axis of the electon.
 Default is 10 mm --e_pos_z VALUE       The distance limit for the z-axis of the electon.
 Default is 2.6 mm